JordanCWard/SQL/README.md

 2. LinkedIn

-Given a table of candidates and their skills, you're tasked with finding the candidates best suited for an open Data Science job. <br>
-You want to find candidates who are proficient in Python, Tableau, and PostgreSQL. <br>
+Given a table of candidates and their skills, you're tasked with finding the candidates best suited for an open Data Science job.
+You want to find candidates who are proficient in Python, Tableau, and PostgreSQL.
 Write a query to list the candidates who possess all of the required skills for the job.
 Sort the output by candidate ID in ascending order.

 Method 1 (CTE):
 ``` sql